danishsheikh1122/multi-store/README.md

 - created next app and addeed shadcn lib
 - by default (root) folder can contians landing page

 ## Auth with clerk

 - clerk auth initiated
 - signup and signin page is created

 ## created a store zustand is used

 - we need to create a dialog and to manage its state globally we used zustand
 - first we create a dialog (basically a cmp) then we create zustand store (basically a hook)to manage its state onOpen and onClose and after that we created a modal store where we finally render the dialog with use of zustand state and the we have created providers>modal-provider.tsx to make the app uncrashable when csr and ssr will occur.

+## created store changer component

+- we've used shadcn comboboox to immplement this component and user can create a new store and the automatically gets redirected to the store dashborad